 - Handle all negotiations with the other party or parties involved

-Call or contact Brooks Law Group now for free consultation.
+Call or contact Brooks Law Group now for a free consultation.